-CMG believes the project is in compliance with the Massachusetts Stormwater Management Standards as a redevelopment project and will result in an improvement to Site stormwater.
-A copy of the "Checklist for Stormwater Report" is provided as an Attachment to this letter.
+CMG believes the project is in compliance with the Massachusetts Stormwater Management Standards as a limited redevelopment project and will result in an improvement to Site stormwater management.
+A copy of the "Checklist for Stormwater Report" is provided as Attachment 2.